 Now that your keys are installed, and your server knows how to use them, it's time to try a connection.

-You can test the connection in Terminal by opening a terminal window and typing "ssh [email protected]" and pressing Return.
+You can test the connection in Terminal by opening a terminal window and typing "ssh username@ip-address" and pressing Return.

-Alternatively, you can type "ssh [email protected]" and press Return.
+Alternatively, you can type "ssh username@domain-name" and press Return.

 In the first case you need to know your server's IP address, and in the second case, you need to know your domain name.
 On cPanel-based systems, the username is usually the same as your cPanel name, but may be different depedning on how your web host company configured your server.